The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 ALGES is specifically designed for use by non-experts who have completed Mental Health First Aid training.
 Mental Health First Aiders, come from every walk of life, including:

-Friends and Family Members: To support loved ones.
+Friends and Family Members

-Teachers, Coaches, and Youth Leaders: To support students and young people.
+Teachers, Coaches, and Youth Leaders

-It’s designed for use in both crisis situations (like suicidal thoughts or panic attacks) and non-crisis situations (like noticing the early signs of depression or anxiety).
+It’s designed for use in both crisis situations like suicidal thoughts or panic attacks and non-crisis situations like noticing the early signs of depression or anxiety.

 The Actionable Steps of ALGES